doubleu0-0/Np-x-Verztec-Team3/README.md

 ```

 ### 6. Start the Entire Stack
+- Create start-all.ps1 in the root directory using start-all.ps1.example
 - Open a new Powershell terminal and run the following command (Outside venv) (Only localhost)
 ```powershell
 .\start-all.ps1